-Colour contrast is the degree of difference in hue, lightness, or saturation between two or more colours.
-It is the visual distinction between foreground and background colours, text and background colours, or any two elements within a design.
-High contrast means that the colours are very different from each other, while low contrast means that the colours are similar or have less of a difference between them.
-Colour contrast plays an important role in design, particularly in ensuring accessibility for individuals with visual impairments.
+Color contrast is the degree of difference in hue, lightness, or saturation between two or more colors.
+It is the visual distinction between foreground and background colors, text and background colors, or any two elements within a design.
+High contrast means that the colors are very different from each other, while low contrast means that the colors are similar or have less of a difference between them.
+Color contrast plays an important role in the design, particularly in ensuring accessibility for individuals with visual impairments.
 It can also affect the readability and overall visual impact of a design.

 Color contrast is also important for accessibility, as it can affect the ability of people with visual impairments to read and understand content.
 High-contrast color combinations are generally easier for people with low vision or color blindness to perceive and differentiate, while low-contrast combinations can be more difficult to see and distinguish.

 7 reasons why color contrast is important for accessibility